DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/2021-05-31-resend-the-induction-tutor-nomination-email.md

 ### Why we first ask for the local authority
 There are ~25,000 eligible schools in England and many of which have similar sounding names; there are for example, ~50 schools called "St Mary's".
 When using an [accessible autocomplete field](https://github.com/alphagov/accessible-autocomplete), this means the user has to manually scroll through a long list of results.
 By asking the user to select the local authority first, means we can narrow down the subsequent list school results.
 This built upon similar findings that the NPQ team also discovered.

-We decided to use *local authority* instead of *postcode* as through testing, we learnt that this was universally known across users, whereas some couldn't recall a school's postcode when prompted.
+We decided to use *local authority* instead of *postcode* as through testing, we learnt that this was universally known across users, whereas some couldn't recall a school's postcode when prompted (especially for schools split across different sites).
 For us to narrow down the results, the specifics of a street address weren't also needed.

 ### Potential issues with this journey